microsoft/vscode-dev-containers/README.md

 CMD ["python", "app.py"]
 ```

 With that in place we can now create a `docker-compose.develop.yml` that will be used when developing on the `web` service implemented in python.
-In this file you make two modifications to enable running VS Code against a container:
+In this file you make the following modifications to enable running VS Code against a container:
-- build the dev-container for the web service instead of the normale container defined in the `Dockerfile`.
+- build the development container for the web service instead of the normale container defined in the `Dockerfile`.
 - open an additional port so that VS Code can connect to its backend running inside the container.
 The VS Code headless server listens on port 8000 inside the container.
 - mount the code of the service as a volume so that the source you work on is persisted on the local file system.
 - overwrite the command that is run in the container so that the container is kept running.
 This is done so that you can develop on the python server and restart it after you made change.
-Also, if you want to debug the server you can launch it under the debugger.
+Also, if you want to debug the server you can launch the server under the debugger.

 This results in the following `docker-compose.develop.yml`:
 ```yaml